lhzsantana/federator/README.md

 #Usage (we are still improving this section)

+0. Build the project issuing "mvn package" in the folder /federator

 ##As a middleware
-1. Start the server by issuing
+1. Start the server by issuing "java -jar federator-0.0.1-SNAPSHOT.jar"
 2. Add a new mapping in the endpoint "http://localhost:8085/_mapping"
 3. Start adding new entities

 ##As a framework
 1. Import the Maven dependency